trajafri/Pref/README.md

 ## Features

-**Pref** is an eager, lisp-like programming language with the following features:
+**Pref** is a lazy, lisp-like programming language with the following features:

 * Higher Order Functions
 * S-Expressions